jesuscbm/sorting_visualizer/README.md

 The new algorithm must be implemented in `src/algorithms.c` and declared in `src/algorithms.h`.
-The algorithms are executed in a separate thread, which has the advantage of us being able to reuse code from the algorithms directly, and merely insert `STEP(step, us_step)` when we want the visualizer to see the code.
+The algorithms are executed in a separate thread, which has the advantage of us being able to reuse code from the algorithms directly.
+The only change needed is a call to the `step(info, red_index, green_index1, green_index2)` every time we want the visualizer to show a change (be it a swap, a comparison...).
+Green can be used to indicate the compared elements, and red to show a pivot or similar.

 ### Adding the algorithm to the code